-Example 2: Nathan participates in both the agency's maxiflex work schedule and telework programs.
+Example 2: Nathan participates in his agency's maxiflex work schedule program.
+His agency allows for situational telework based upon supervisory approval.
 The agency maxiflex work schedule has core hours (those hours when all employees must be working unless an absence during those hours is specifically approved) each Tuesday from 11:00 am to 1:30 pm (excluding a 30-minute unpaid lunch break).
-The agency maxiflex work schedule has flexible hours (those hours during which an employee may choose to vary their starting or stopping times and/or times of arrival and departure from the work site) available Monday through Friday between the hours of 5:00 am through 11:00 pm.
+The agency maxiflex work schedule has flexible hours (those hours during which an employee may choose to vary his or her starting or stopping times and/or times of arrival and departure from the work site) available Monday through Friday between the hours of 5:00 am through 11:00 pm.
 Nathan and his spouse have recently had their first child.
 The baby has a well child visit scheduled at 2:30 pm on a Thursday.
 Nathan reports to the agency worksite on Thursday at 7:00 am and works until 12:00 noon.
 Since Thursday contains no core hours, Nathan departs the worksite at 12 noon without the need to take leave or other time off.
-Nathan will complete the remainder of the workday after the 2:30 pm well child appointment by teleworking between the hours of 4:00 pm and 7:00 pm.
+Nathan's supervisor has approved situational telework for Thursday to allow Nathan to complete the remainder of his workday after the 2:30 pm well child appointment by teleworking between the hours of 4:00 pm and 7:00 pm.